bgruening/galaxy-rna-workbench/README.md

 # Usage

-The Galaxy RNA workbench is based on a dedicated Galaxy instance wrapped into a Docker container.
-It is based on the [Galaxy Docker Image](http://bgruening.github.io/docker-galaxy-stable/)
+The RNA analyses workbench implements a webserver based on the [Galaxy Docker](https://github.com/bgruening/docker-galaxy-stable) platform: a dedicated Galaxy instance wrapped in a Docker container.
+For advanced local deployments, we recommend to check out the upstream [documentation](http://bgruening.github.io/docker-galaxy-stable).
 <p align="right"><a href="#top">&#x25B2; back to top</a></p>

 ## Requirement